MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

 Supported:

--   MIM Syncronization service(FIMSynchronizationService)
+-   MIM Synchronization service(FIMSynchronizationService)
 -   MIM Service(FIMService)
 -   MIM Password Registration
 -   MIM Password Reset
 -   PAM Monitoring Service(PamMonitoringService)
--   PAM Component Service(PrivilegeManagementComponentService)
+-   PAM Component Service (PrivilegeManagementComponentService)

 Not Supported:

--   MIM Portal is not supported as this is part of the sharepoint enviroment and you would need to deploy in farm mode and [Configure automatic password change in SharePointServer](https://docs.microsoft.com/sharepoint/administration/configure-automatic-password-change)
+-   MIM Portal is not supported it is part of the sharepoint environment and you would need to deploy in farm mode and [Configure automatic password change in SharePointServer](https://docs.microsoft.com/sharepoint/administration/configure-automatic-password-change)
 -   All Management Agents
 -   Microsoft Certificate Management
 -   BHOLD